 This delicious and energizing salad is packed with organic quinoa, chicken, avocado and power blend coleslaw made with Brussels sprouts and other greens to power you through your day.

 Combine unheated quinoa, greens, chicken, avocado, tomatoes and green onions in a medium bowl.

 This powerhouse salad has got it all with protein-packed white and red quinoa, chicken, creamy avocado, tomatoes, green onion and other mixed vegetables.
 Super portable, you can take this meal with whole grains and avocado with you to work or school for a meal that will keep your mind and body energized so you can stay alert all day long.

 A quinoa salad is a great way to balance out a leafy salad as it’s a complete protein containing all 9 essential amino acids.
-Use this salad to make use of any leftover chicken and greens you have so that they don’t go to waste.
+Use this salad to make use of any leftover greens, chicken and rice you have so that they don’t go to waste.
 Combine the ingredients, add your favorite vinaigrette and enjoy!

 Aside from its many other benefits, Minute® Ready to Serve Organic White & Red Quinoa can be eaten cold or hot.
 If you want to heat the quinoa, simply toss it in the microwave for 1 minute.
 Make sure to keep a few Ready to Serve cups on hand for when hunger strikes or for when you need a quick snack.
 You can even make a delicious dessert using our organic quinoa by swapping it in for the brown rice in this Nutty Buddy Honey Rice recipe.